Bi-Persistence Clustering on 3D Horse-shaped Mesh Reconstruction Data

 plt.show()

-The merges themselves appear more clearly follow the expected structure.
-The legs, tail, head, and even ears and nose are detected as branches.
+The simplified merges still describe the legs, tail, head, and (depending on the parameters setting) even ears and nose are detected as branches.

 [8]: